ccallawa/alyvix_doc/README.md

 As Alyvix is written in Python, the documentation is written in [ReStructuredText](https://docutils.sourceforge.io/rst.html) and uses [Sphinx](https://pypi.org/project/Sphinx/) to build a set of static web pages.
-It also employs the *sphinx-rtd-theme* which includes support for local search and mobile layouts.
+It employs the *bootstrap theme* which includes support for local search and mobile/responsive layouts.

 The Alyvix documentation is licensed under GNU GPL v3.
 If you have any contributions you wish to make, feel free to send them to us via a